AOT-Technologies/forms-flow-installation-doc/Pages/Server/containerized_deployment.md

 2. **Configuring the config.js file**
-   - Make sure your current working directory is `forms-flow-ai-deployment\docker-compose\configuration`.
+   - Make sure your current working directory is `forms-flow-ai-deployment-main\docker-compose\configuration`.
    - Modify the environment variables inside the *config.js*  file if needed.
 Environment variables are given below.

    >Note: {your-ip-address} given inside the config.js  file should be changed to your host system IP address.
 Please take special care to identify the correct IP address if your system has multiple network cards.